new zealand

 Employment Court of New Zealand

-Official website of the New Zealand Employment Court which has jurisdiction over all matters relating to employment disputes.
-The site provides information on the history, role and structure of the court and gives an outline of the key pieces of legislation that resulted in the setting up of the Court.
-There is guidance on taking a case to the Employment Court including a link to the full text of the Employment Court Regulations 2000.
-All the related forms are available to download.
-Full text judgements are available from 2006 onwards and can be downloaded in PDF.
+Official website of the New Zealand Employment Court, which has jurisdiction over employment disputes.
+The site provides information on the history, role and structure of the court and gives an outline of its founding legislation.
+There is guidance on bringing a case and judgments are available from 2006 onwards, together with practice directions, court forms, statistics and other information.

 Australian and New Zealand Law and History Society